olimorris/onedarkpro.nvim/README.md

 **Lualine**

 The theme has Lualine support out of the box for all of its themes.
 This can be found in the [Lualine folder](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/lualine/themes).

-**Terminal themes**

-The theme comes with the ability to export colors to _Kitty_, _Alacritty_ and _Windows Terminal_ using the following commands:

-- `:OnedarkproExportToKitty`
-- `:OnedarkproExportToAlacritty`
-- `:OnedarkproExportToWindowsTerminal`

-The templates for these themes can be found in the [extra](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/extra) folder.

 **Toggling between themes**